-The owner or its duly authorized representative shall submit a notice of intent form or forms specified by the CWB.
+The owner or operator shall submit a notice of intent form or forms specified by the CWB.

 Electronic notice of intent forms may be found at the department's e-Permitting portal.
-The e-Permitting portal may be accessed via the clean water branch's website at: http://health.hawaii.gov/cwb/
+The e-Permitting portal may be accessed via the Clean Water Branch website at: http://health.hawaii.gov/cwb/